dsc-courses/dsc10-2023-wi/syllabus.md

 1. Submitting your notebook in the wrong format, e.g. submitting as a `.json` or `.txt` file instead of a `.ipynb` file.
 If you do this, the Gradescope autograder will not be able to grade your work, and you will get a 0.
-This can almost certainly be avoided by watching the aforementioned video.
+This can almost certainly be avoided by watching the aforementioned video, and by waiting until you see confirmation from Gradescope that all tests have passed.
 2. Submitting the wrong notebook, e.g. submitting your Lab 6 notebook to the Homework 6 assignment on Gradescope.
 This will also give you a 0, because the Gradescope autograder for a particular assignment can only grade your work for that assignment.
+To avoid this error, make sure to stick around on Gradescope after submission until you see that all tests have passed.

 To prevent these issues, it is important that you (1) double-check that you are submitting the right notebook in the right format to Gradescope, and (2) let the autograder run on Gradescope until it shows you under “Public Tests” that all public test cases passed.

-If you happen to make one of the above mistakes and the assignment deadline has passed, you should reach out to a staff member and they will notify the tutor in charge of processing assignment submissions.
-Since it’s your responsibility to ensure that all assignments are submitted correctly, you will lose a slip day if we have to resubmit for you.
+If you happen to make one of the above mistakes and you notice it yourself within 48 hours of the deadline, please resubmit your assignment.
+If it is more than 48 hours since the deadline, please reach out to a staff member and we may resubmit for you, which will cost you 2 slip days.
+It is your responsibility to ensure that all assignments are submitted correctly.

 ---